maxpertici/button-styles/README.md

 - **Easy Variant Management**: Simple configuration-based organization for your style collection
 - **Automated Build Process**: Converts your style configurations into ready-to-use CSS
 - **Three Base Styles**: Fill, Outline, and Link for all your design needs
+- **theme.json**: Properties can be overridden with theme.json for more flexibility

 ### Available Block Styles
 The plugin includes by default: